anika-ahluwalia/texture-mapping/README.md

 Default FBO is stored in the variable m_defaultFBO in the Realtime class.
 It can be quickly changed on line 59 of Realtime.cpp (first line of initializeGL).

+For this project, I began by adjusting my default shader that was being used for lighting to include point and directional lights.
+The main changes with this adjustment were passing in more uniform variables to the fragment shader so that it could handle these types of lights.
+After that, the rest of the light calculations were fairly simple and all handled in default.frag.

+Next, I worked on getting movement to work.
+The code for this is essentially all in the mouseMoveEvent and timerEvent functions in realtime.cpp.
+For keyboard movement, I only modified the position vector and for rotation, I only modified the look vector.
+Each time one of these was modified, I created a new camera, recalculated the matrices, and updated the uniforms that were passed in.

+Finally, I worked on the framebuffer portion.
+I created a new texture shader that would handle all of the post processing effects.
+I created a color and renderbuffer attachment and updated them accordingly in my code.
+I passed in the original rendering's colors in as a texture into the fragment shader, and then did all of the post processing within texture.frag.
+I mapped neighboring UV coordinates by finding the width and height pixel increments scaled down and adding and subtracting those.

 ### Known Bugs